Mte90/QAsana/README.md

 #Installation

-Now qAsana use the official Python bindings, to install: pip3 install asana
+Now QAsana use the official Python bindings, to install:

+    pip3 install asana

-Require Xdotool for move and hide the window apt-get install xdotool
+Require Xdotool for move and hide the window

+    apt-get install xdotool